australasian-computer-music-association/9-stickland-requirements-analysis/template-article.md

 ### The Range of DAW Platforms

-All told, the participants mentioned a total of nine DAW platforms, with six used in their typical audio engineering and mixing work:
+All told, the participants mentioned a total of nine DAW platforms, with six used in their typical audio engineering and mixing work (a \* represents DAWs mentioned but not used by the participants):

 1. BandLab Technologies' *BandLab*\* (BandLab Technologies, 2021);